What To Plant In March

 8. Peas

-Peas prefer cool weather, so March is a good month to plant your peas.
-You can plant them as soon as you can work your soil.
-If the soil temperatures are 10-20 degrees C or 50-70 degrees F that is best.
+Peas prefer cool weather, so March is a good month to plant them.
+You can grow them as soon as you can work your soil.
+It is best if the soil temperatures are 10-20 degrees C or 50-70 degrees F.

-The best time to sow peas is mid-February clear until the end of May.
-Of course, you can plant them again in July through mid-August, depending on how hot it is.
+The best time to sow peas is mid-February until the end of May.
+Depending on the heat, you can plant them again in July through mid-August.

 Make sure your soil has the amendments it needs.
-I prefer bush peas, but that’s because those are the ones that seem the sweetest.
+I prefer bush peas because they seem the sweetest.

 My favorite ones are called Little Marvel.
 They only grow about two feet tall, and that works for me.
 They are sweet to the taste and can be harvested in about 60 days.